Tameichi Hara

 Tameichi Hara (原 為一, Hara Tameichi) was an Imperial Japanese naval commander during the Pacific War and the author of the IJN manual on torpedo attack techniques, notable for his skill in torpedo warfare and night fighting.
 Hara was the only IJN destroyer captain at the start of World War II to survive the entire war and his memoirs serve as an important source for historians.

 Early life

-Tameichi Hara was born on October 16, 1900 in a suburb of Takamatsu City on the island of Shikoku.
+Hara was born on October 16, 1900, in a suburb of Takamatsu City on the island of Shikoku.
 A native of Kagawa Prefecture and of samurai descent, Hara graduated with the 49th class from the Imperial Japanese Naval Academy at Etajima in 1921.
 In 1932 Hara was assigned as a surface warfare instructor and wrote a torpedo attack manual that was accepted as official doctrine.
 He began the war as the captain of destroyer Amatsukaze.